picocomputer/picocomputer.github.io/_sources/hardware.rst.txt

 Step 0.
 Read This
 =================

+The boot message does not say COLOR anymore.
+Do not assume your device will behave exactly the same as an old YouTube video.

 USB hub and device support isn't perfect but everyone so far has been able to find working devices.
 Sometimes swapping hub ports helps.

 The three-pin debug connections under the RIA aren't used anymore.
 This is an artifact of early development.